Whether you’re an omnivore, a vegetarian, or a vegan, eating plenty of vegetables is key to good health.

 Fruit, by contrast, is the seed-bearing food that forms from the flowers of plants and trees.
 Squash, pumpkin, cucumbers, and tomatoes are frequently thought of as vegetables when in reality they’re fruit, as evidenced by the fact that they all contain seeds.
 Regardless of their categorization, all these fruits are savory like vegetables and comparably nutritious.
 For all practical purposes, you can think of these foods as vegetables unless you’re taking a botany exam.

-Stir-frying is another easy way to make a delicious veggie-heavy meal.
+Stir-fries are another delicious veggie-heavy meal.
 They’re easy to make, and perfect for serving over rice, pasta, or any cooked grain.
 Plus, you can add further variety by seasoning them with any number of sauces including peanut sauce, teriyaki, garlic & tamari, or tahini dressing.
 To the learn the ins-and-outs of making a world-class stir-fry, check chapter 22 of the Ultimate Vegan Guide.

 Soups are a terrific vehicle for adding massive amounts of vegetables to your diet.
-Just be conscious of the fact that most soups deliver a far greater jolt of sodium than do foods that taste far saltier, like potato chips or tamari-roasted almonds.
+Just keep in mind that most soups deliver a far greater jolt of sodium than do foods that taste far saltier, like potato chips or tamari-roasted almonds.
 Perhaps the best way to make soup is in a slow-cooker, since with five minutes’ preparation you can go away for a few hours and return to a steaming pot of perfectly-cooked soup.
 There are several excellent vegan soup cookbooks and slow-cooker cookbooks on the market.

 And finally, salads are the most obvious way to add heaps of veggies to your diet.
-Many people’s only exposure to salad involves uninspired offerings consisting of iceberg lettuce, Italian dressing, and maybe a couple other vegetables.
-But a good salad made with an impressive selection of fresh vegetables can be one of the delicious things you’ll ever eat.
+Many people’s only exposure to salad involves uninspired offerings.
+Nobody has ever felt excitement eating a salad made of iceberg lettuce, Italian dressing, and two or three other vegetables.
+But a good salad made with an impressive selection of fresh vegetables can be remarkably delicious.
 Grated root vegetables like carrots, beets, and parsnips can provide color and crunch.
-And the addition of purple cabbage and finely-chopped leafy greens like kale can likewise take your salad to the next level.
+Also try adding purple cabbage and finely-chopped leafy greens like kale.
+They’ll add color, nutrients, and new textures that take your salad to the next level.

 Nothing will improve your salads as much as a salad spinner.
-When you use one of these you’ll be able to quickly spin off a shockingly large amount of water—water that if left on your veggies would dilute your salad dressing and keep it from clinging to your vegetables.
+They’ll enable you to quickly spin off a shockingly large amount of water—water that if left on your veggies will dilute your salad dressing and keep it from clinging to your vegetables.

-Whether you’re making stir-fries, soups, roasted vegetables, or salads, strive to get as many different colors into your meal as possible.
+No matter what vegetable-based dish you’re preparing, choose vegetables featuring as many different colors as possible.
 More colors mean a more visually appealing meal with a greater diversity of flavors, plus you’ll also be guaranteeing yourself a wider range of nutrients.